 Machine translation can do an acceptable job with specific content, such as product descriptions.
 For best results, however, you should at least have the results edited by a native speaker of the language – such as the ones working for Transfluent.
 We can polish your existing product catalogue to avoid embarrassment and confusion.
 Contact us for a competitive quote.

-We can no longer help the poor victims in these horror stories.
+Back to our tales of horror though, and we can no longer help the poor victims in these stories.
 However, there is hope for the rest of us, as we can learn from their mistakes.
-With a good partner like Transfluent, your translation projects are in good hands; we are professionals at what we do and want to see our customers succeed.
+With a reliable partner like Transfluent, your translation projects are in good hands; we are professionals at what we do and want to see our customers succeed.
 We take privacy protection very seriously and want to help you grow your international business.
 Translation is not scary when you reach out to the right people!